brucethemoose/Minecraft-Performance-Flags-Benchmarks/Benchmarks.md

 - Dump all the data as a json.

-Benchmarks are configured at the top of the `Benchmarks.py` file, and requires some very basic knowledge about Python formatting and strings.
+Benchmarks are configured at the top of the `Benchmarks.py` file, which requires some very basic knowledge about Python formatting and strings.

-Some features that are a work-in-progress:
+Some work-in-progress features:

 - Stressing the server without generating chunks, via carpet/forceloading.